Elphel/ezynq/README.md

    suspect a hardware problem.
 3. Bitstream loading is not tested, current code does not enable level shifters - it may be more appropriate to do just before loading of the bitstream.

+## Trademark notices

+Xilinx® and Zynq® are registered trademarks of Xilinx.

+Ezynq project is not endorsed by or affiliated with Xilinx Inc.